 Whole Heart Med

--Our mission is to provide the highest level of evidence based preventive care, in collaboration with you.
+-Welcome new patients, our mission is to provide the highest level of evidence based and preventive care, in collaboration with you, spending a bit longer to adjust your medical care to your individual needs and preferences.

--Management and prevention of other chronic diseases including weight loss, heart failure, atrial fibrillation, hypertension, diabetes and metabolic disease.
+-Management and prevention of chronic diseases including weight loss, heart failure, atrial fibrillation, hypertension, diabetes and metabolic disease with evidence-based medications, testing and intervention recommendations as well as any possible lifestyle changes.

 -Diagnosis and treatment of medical problems, with reversal and prevention as goals.